4ntoine/libadblockplus-android/README.md

-This will generate *.aar library artifacts in the 'libadblockplus-android/target', 'libadblockplus-android-settings/target', 'libadblockplus-android-webview/target' directories and *.apk in 'libadblockplus-android-webviewapp/target' directory.
+This will generate *.aar library artifacts in the 'libadblockplus-android/target', 'libadblockplus-android-settings/target', 'libadblockplus-android-webview/target' directories and *.apk in the 'libadblockplus-android-webviewapp/target' directory.

 ### Building with Gradle/Android Studio